getpelican/pelican/docs/content.rst

    language.
 For such advanced functionality the `i18n_subsites plugin`_ can be used.

-Pelican uses the article's URL "slug" to determine if two or more articles are translations of one another.
+By default, Pelican uses the article's URL "slug" to determine if two or more articles are translations of one another.
+(This can be changed with the ``ARTICLE_TRANSLATION_ID`` setting.)
 The slug can be set manually in the file's metadata; if not set explicitly, Pelican will auto-generate the slug from the title of the article.